joaopedroBP/Notepad/README.md

 # Notepad
-A simple program that allows the user to save tasks /reminder multiple times.
+A simple program that allows the user to save, list and deleat Notes.